 Lesson 3: Introducing Yourself

-Read this page briefly and spend most of your time on the drill exercise for quick memorization.
+Read this page briefly and spend most of your time on drill exercise.

 Expressions